Zimbabwe awaits arrival of Emmerson Mnangagwa

 - New leader expected in Harare shortly, will be sworn in soon after

-(CNN)Zimbabwe's presumptive leader is due to return to Harare to replace ousted president Robert Mugabe, who resigned under pressure from his own party and the military Tuesday.
+Harare, Zimbabwe (CNN)Zimbabwe's presumptive leader is due to return to Harare to replace ousted president Robert Mugabe, who resigned under pressure from his own party and the military Tuesday.

 There was jubilation in Zimbabwe as the country awoke to the first day in almost four decades without the man who ruled the country with an iron fist.
 That joy, however, was tempered with apprehension -- Mugabe is set to be replaced by his powerful former deputy, seen as equally complicit in the government's brutality.